Paracontrolled approach to the three-dimensional stochastic nonlinear wave equation with quadratic nonlinearity: Introduction

 \noi (ii) While $\Psi$ is not a function, it turns out that the residual part $v$ is a function of positive regularity.
 Namely, the decomposition \eqref{decomp} shows that the solution $u$ ``behaves like'' the stochastic convolution in the high-frequency regime (or equivalently on small scales). \end{remark}

 For our problem on the three-dimensional torus $\T^3$, the Da~Prato--Debussche trick does not suffice.
 Indeed, the stochastic convolution $\Psi$ is less regular in three dimensions: $\Psi \in C(\R_+; W^{-\frac{1}{2}-\eps, \infty}(\T^3))$ almost surely for any $\eps > 0$.
 See Lemma \ref{LEM:stoconv} below.
 This worse behavior also causes the higher Wick powers $:\!\Psi^k\!:$ of $\Psi$ to become less and less regular.
 Correspondingly, the Cauchy problem with higher powers of the nonlinear term become more and more difficult to study.
 This is the reason that, in this paper, we limit ourselves to the first non-trivial situation, namely the case $k=2$ which is already not amenable to be harnessed by the Da~Prato--Debussche trick.
 The main difficulty here is the lack of sufficient regularity for the residual term $v$ in order for the product $\Psi \cdot v$ to be well defined.
 In the next subsection, we will describe in detail the difficulty and the strategy to overcome this difficulty.
-In particular we will use ideas from the paracontrolled calculus introduced by the first author (with Imkeller and Perkowski) \cite{GIP, CC} and rewrite the equation \eqref{SNLW1} in an appropriate form, where the residual term $v$ is further decomposed and analyzed to expose other multilinear stochastic objects of the stochastic convolution $\Psi$ which will be subsequently estimated via probabilistic methods (and via detailed analysis exploiting their multilinear dispersive structures).
+In particular we will use ideas from the paracontrolled calculus introduced by the first author (with Imkeller and Perkowski) \cite{GIP, CC} and rewrite the equation \eqref{SNLW1} in an appropriate form, where the residual term $v$ is further decomposed and analyzed to expose other multilinear stochastic objects of the stochastic convolution $\Psi$ which will be subsequently estimated via probabilistic methods (and via detailed analysis exploiting their multilinear dispersive structures).\footnote{We also mention a recent preprint \cite{DNY1} by Deng, Nahmod, and Yue which appeared about one year after our current paper.
+This remarkable work \cite{DNY1} elaborates the ideas introduced by Gubinelli, Imkeller, and Perkowski~\cite{GIP} and by Bringmann \cite{Bringmann}, where the basic objects are (frequency-localized) random {\it non-homogenous} linear solutions with random potentials, thus incorporating the bad part of a nonlinearity, and introduces the so-called random averaging operators, which are well adapted to the dispersive setting.
+See also a very recent preprint \cite{DNY2} by the same authors which extends the method of random averaging operators in \cite{DNY1} and introduces the theory of random tensors.}

 For further reference, let us now describe the construction of $\Psi$ in the three-dimensional setting.
 Let $W$ denote a cylindrical Wiener process on $L^2(\T^3)$.\footnote{By convention, we endow $\T^3$ with the normalized Lebesgue measure $(2\pi)^{-3} dx$.} More precisely, by letting